 In this mode, you can write and run Python without having to configure anything else.

-The downside of using interacting mode is that the terminal or command prompts aren’t the best text editors.
+The downside of using interacting mode is that the terminal is far from the best text editor.
 More importantly, all your code is lost when you close the session.

 The interactive session should be used solely for testing small examples and basic logic.
 When using the interactive session, each command is evaluated immediately.
 This characteristic is really helpful if you’re a beginner who needs to verify your understanding of syntax and commands.